 Table 1 Current New Jersey M/HD Fleet

 Vehicle Type No. of Vehicles Annual VMT (billion miles) Annual Fuel (million gallons)

 Heavy-Duty Pickup and Van Class 2b 194,358 2.19 117

 Bus Class 3-8 8,643 0.16 20

-Single-Unit Wor and Freight True Class 3-8 rk ck 194,512 2.39 294
+Single-Unit Work and Freight Truck Class 3-8 194,512 2.39 294

 Combination Truck Class 7-8 25,334 1.52 223

 TOTAL 422,847 6.25 653

 Approximately 46 percent of the in-use M/HD fleet are Class 2b vehicles (8,500-10,000 in gross vehicle weight rating, GVWR), which are mostly heavy-duty pickup trucks and vans.7 These vehicles account for 35 percent of annual M/HD miles and 18 percent of annual fuel use.
 Approximately 2 percent of the fleet are buses, which account for 2 percent of annual VMT and 3 percent of annual fuel use.
-This includes relatively small shuttle buses (class 3-5) as well as school buses, transit buses, and intercity/charter coach buses.8 Forty six percent of the fleet are single-unit freight and work trucks, which account for 38 percent of annual VMT and 45 percent of annual fuel use.
+This includes relatively small shuttle buses (class 3-5) as well as school buses, transit buses, and intercity/charter coach buses.8 Forty six percent of annual fuel use.
 These vehicles come in a wide variety of sizes (Class 3-8) and have a wide variety of uses, from vans and box trucks used to deliver freight, to sanitation and construction trucks, to boom-equipped utility trucks.
 Only 6 percent of annual fuel use, since approximately two-thirds of these vehicles are used primarily for long-distance freight hauling and typically log many more daily and annual miles than other M/HD vehicles.